Published October 18, 2024 • 9 Min Read

 How is a savings account different from a chequing account?

-Savings accounts and chequing accounts serve different purposes.
-A chequing account is meant for day-to-day transactions – it’s the account you would use to pay your bills, buy your gas or groceries, withdraw money or send Interac e-transfers.
-With a chequing account, money goes in and money goes out in a regular basis.
+Meant for day-to-day transactions: A chequing account is what you would use to pay your bills, buy your gas or groceries, withdraw money or send Interac e-transfers

 How does interest work on a savings account?